wikimedia-gadgets/twinkle-core/README.md

 - See [the integrated development workflow](https://github.com/wikimedia/wvui#integrated-development-workflow) to work on twinkle-core while developing or testing a localised twinkle installation.
 The linked resource is from another repo – replace "WVUI" with "twinkle-core".
 - Please see [twinkle-enwiki](https://github.com/wikimedia-gadgets/twinkle-starter) for more detailed contributing guidelines.

+## Credits
+Thanks to the authors of [wikimedia-gadgets/twinkle](https://github.com/wikimedia-gadgets/twinkle) from which the code is adapted.

-Originally created by @siddharthvp (SD0001) as part of [Grants:Project/Rapid/SD0001/Twinkle localisation](https://meta.wikimedia.org/wiki/Grants:Project/Rapid/SD0001/Twinkle_localisation).
+This repository was created by siddharthvp (SD0001) as part of [Grants:Project/Rapid/SD0001/Twinkle localisation](https://meta.wikimedia.org/wiki/Grants:Project/Rapid/SD0001/Twinkle_localisation).